Den-is-me/youtube_project/README.md

 ## Plan
 ### Idea
 Find the relationship between search rank and video attributes.
 Analyze search ranking day by day.
 It's useful for content creation.
-I will analyze children's content because it is one of the most popular and viewed segments on YouTube.
+I will analyze kid's content because it is one of the most popular and viewed segments on YouTube.
 ### Goals
 - Extract data from YouTube
 - Load Data set to warehouse